 LCC CAREER CO-OP WORK EXPERIENCE POLICY

-Vocational co-op placements: LCC prepares students to find work experience placements as part of a Career Co-op Program, approves placements before students begin work, monitors their work situation and provides additional support for both students and co-op placement hosts who require it.
+Vocational co-op placements: Co-op work experience students must have successfully completed their study component with a minimum of 70% in all diploma program courses.
+LCC prepares students to find external work experience placements, approves placements before students begin work, monitors their work situations and provides additional support for both students and co-op placement hosts as needed.

-- If Career Co-op students fail to achieve a 70% grade (and attendance requirements) in any Diploma course, or to meet the overall requirements of elective courses, they will have an option to resubmit work or retake a failed course at a later date.
+ii.
+If Career Co-op students fail to achieve a 70% grade in any Diploma course, or to meet the overall requirements of elective courses, they will have an option to resubmit work or retake a failed course at a later date.
 If this is successful, they will not lose their place in the program.

 - An information package containing career co-op program details.